Education for Sustainable Development

 Sanctuary seekers

 Applying and studying at university can be a challenge for any student, but for those who are seeking sanctuary or been granted refugee status in the UK, there can be many legal and emotional challenges as well.
-We work in partnership with local and national organisations to ensure that we can offer effective support for you.
+We work in partnership with local and national organisations to ensure that we can offer effective support.

 Find out more about the support we offer for sanctuary seekers.